App version: 0.1.0

 • Collateral used

 If all of this sounds complicated, it is.
 With a family loan, none of these variables apply.
-The interest rate is whatever the family lender and the family borrower agree to.Plus, the family lender is unlikely to charge any fees, such as a late payment fee.
+The interest rate is whatever the family lender and the family borrower agree to.Plus, the family lender is unlikely to charge any fees, such as a late payment fee or origination fee.
 That means a family loan can be cheaper than a traditional loan.

 Family Loan Cons